Mahsa-kf/TaskManagement/README.md

 - User can add member on created project from the registered user list with designated role added too.
 Users allow to edit the edit the role of the member and remove member from the selected project.

 #### Learning Curve
-1- Some variables do not carry the value and having issue on validation 2- Duplicate insert of same member to the list
+- Some variables do not carry the value and having issue on validation
+- Duplicate insert of same member to the list
-3- Not able to display error message on its box
+- Not able to display error message on its box

 #### Overcome
-1-Since it is on client render part,use JavaScript to keep track on which value is selected before submission.
+- Since it is on client render part,use JavaScript to keep track on which value is selected before submission.
-2-set user’s id and project’s id [Both are foreign key] as primary key and unique, then using INSERT ….
+- Set user’s id and project’s id [Both are foreign key] as primary key and unique, then use INSERT ….
 DUPLICATE UPDATE ON query.

 #### What's Next
 - Try to improve my functions that render the update and add table on same page.